vsevex/dnsolve/README.md

 - `answer`: The DNS answer.
 - Some other additional properties.

-The `answer` property contains a list of `Record` objects.
+The `answer` property contains a list of `Record` and `SRVRecord` objects.
 Each `Record` object represents a single DNS record.
 The `Record` object has the following properties:

 - `name`: The name of the DNS record.
 - `rType`: The type of the DNS record.